Get Involved

 What's Up with My Lawn, Part II

-The Basics of Perfect Lawn Care from the Perfect Earth Project
+The Basics of Perfect Lawn Care from Perfect Earth Project

 1. Soil.
 The foundation for plant health, strong deep roots and nutrient uptake.
 Chemicals kill the natural immune systems that occur in soil.
 Healthy soil contains organisms that fight lawn and landscape pests, eliminating the need for continual toxic pesticide treatments.